 Each team develops a CanSat – Arduino based electronic circuitry housed in a drinks can which takes measurements and transmits back to a computer.
 The team is responsible for all aspects of the design, selecting the missions, integrating the components, testing, preparing for launch, and then analysing the data.
 The team are brought to a launch site and the CanSat is launched and released from a height.
 The CanSat must take measurements and transmit the data on its journey back down.

 After release and during descent, the CanSat shall measure the following parameters and transmit the data to the “ground station” (A laptop):

 The student must develop any secondary mission of their choice; these are just some examples

 A CanSat feature on RTE’s programme, INSIDERS.

-Each of the colleges will be working to train teams from local schools between now and March 2019.
-See the training videos below for some of the topics which the students will become familiar with.
-Each Institute of Technology will host a regional competition in February / March 2023 Dates will be confirmed directly with participating teams
+Each of the colleges will be working to train teams from local schools between now and March 2023.
+See the training videos here for some of the topics which the students will become familiar with.
+Colleges will host a regional competition in February / March 2023 Dates will be confirmed directly with participating teams

-Winners from each region will participate in the CanSat National Final on 26 and 27 April 2018 in Emo Court, Co Laois.
-The Irish national winner will represent Ireland in the European competition in June/July 2019.
-CanSat is an initiative to encourage school students to consider careers in science and engineering.
+Winners from each region will participate in the CanSat Ireland National Final on 4th and 5th May 2023 in Emo Court, Co Laois The Irish national winner will represent Ireland in the European competition in June 2023.

 For further information please contact: